University of Arkansas School of Law: Ranking and recognition

-The 2013 edition of U.S. News & World Reports "Best Law Schools" ranked the Arkansas School of Law as 68th overall.
-US News also ranked Arkansas School of Law's legal writing and research 22nd in the country.
+The 2026 edition of U.S. News & World Reports "Best Law Schools" ranked the Arkansas School of Law as 100th overall.
+US News also ranked Arkansas School of Law's legal writing and research 57th and tax law as 89th in the country.
 LawSchool100.com ranked the Arkansas School of Law as 88th overall in its 2010 ranking of law schools.
 The Arkansas School of Law was also ranked 73rd overall according to the 2010 ranking by the AALS.
 The ILRG ranked the Arkansas School of Law 71st overall in its 2009-2010 ranking of law schools.
 The ILRG also has numerous other categories and ranks the Arkansas School of Law as the 62nd most selective law school, 65th for job placement before graduation, 55th for job placement after 9 months, 77th for best bar passer rates among first time takers, 98th when ranking the school versus the state average for bar passage rates and 72nd for student to faculty ratio.
 Law & Politics' 2010 ranking of law schools ranked the Arkansas School of Law 139th overall.
 Leiter's ranking of most desirable law schools lists Arkansas as the 54th most desirable law school in the country.
 Law.com ranks Arkansas as 100th overall for best job placement and employment trends into "BigLaw".
 In 2010, The Hylton Rankings place the Arkansas School of Law 86th overall among all law schools.
 The Arkansas School of Law ranks 65th overall for percentage of class that obtain federal clerkships and 85th for total number of students obtaining federal clerkships.
 Brian Koppen's Law School Advocacy ranks the Arkansas School of Law as 46th overall.
 The 2010 National Moot Court rankings place the Arkansas School of Law at 13th overall.